IlliaSychovv/FootballStatsProject/README.md

 ```

 ### 2. Create Database
-1. Open SQL Server Management Studio
-2. Execute SQL script from `Database/CreateDatabase.sql`
+1. Docker Compose
-3. Or use LocalDB for development
+2. Or use LocalDB for development

 ### 3. Configure Connection String
 Update connection string in: